rahmedy/Responsive-Portfolio-/README.md

-# Responsive-Portfolio- This is a responsive portfolio that will respond autoamticaly for multiple sizes
+ This is a my personal responsive portfolio showecases my work and a little about me.

-# to make the site respond and look more enjoyable I used Bootstrap and CSS
+ This Portfolio is powerd by HTML and CSS with Bootstrap stlying as well.